 This jar is stamped by the factory PRICE BRISTOL

-More than 100 years old, and still in perfect condition.
+More than 100 years old, and unfortunately lightly damaged.(possible repair by a potter)

 Found in France in a farm at St Valery sur Somme

 Size: H 25,5 cm (10 inches), Diameter 16 cm (6 inches).

 NB: The most common jars were of 1 gallon.
 Those of 1/2 are difficult to find, as for those of 2 galons they are practically untraceable.